roed314/psycodict/README.md

  * Data management tools wrapping PostgreSQL's mechanisms for loading from and saving to files
  * Statistics tables for storing statistics and counts (this is particularly useful in the LMFDB's context since the data changes rarely)

+# Getting started

+You will first need to install [postgres](https://www.postgresql.org/) and create a [user](https://www.postgresql.org/docs/current/sql-createuser.html) and a [database](https://www.postgresql.org/docs/current/sql-createdatabase.html).
+For example, you might execute the following commands in psql:

+    CREATE DATABASE database_name;
+    CREATE USER username;
+    ALTER USER psetpartners WITH password 'good password';
+    GRANT ALL PRIVILEGES ON DATABASE database_name TO username;